YumaWorks/yangpp/docs/source/yangpp/introduction.rst

 The parent of any statements in the class is the class root.

 **Only the first path segment is changed.**
-If this segment identifies a class, then the 'path' string that follows is relative to that class root.
-The actual schema tree root is determined when the class is used.
+In each XPath 'expr', if this segment identifies a class reference point, then the 'path' string that follows is relative to that class root.
+The actual schema tree
+root is determined when the class is used.

-A class-relative expression begins with a special string containing the class name:
+A class-relative expression begins with a special string containing the class name and the reference point name:

 .. code-block:: text

-     [ prefix ':' ] root-name '::' path
+     [ prefix ':' ] class-name '::'  classref '/' path

 .. container::

    .. note::

-      -  The 'path' does not include the class root name
+      -  The 'path' does not include the class root name.
+         Instead the reference point name is used.
       -  The 'path' is a relative-path not absolute-path